peppergrinder/js_codecademy/README.md

 As illustrated in the diagram, loops iterate or repeat an action until a specific condition is met.
 When the condition is met, the loop stops and the computer moves on to the next part of the program.

 ### The For Loop
-The typical `for`` loop includes an iterator variable that usually appears in all three expressions.
+The typical `for` loop includes an iterator variable that usually appears in all three expressions.
 The iterator variable is initialized, checked against the stopping condition, and assigned a new value on each loop iteration.
 Iterator variables can have any name, but it’s best practice to use a descriptive variable name.
-A for loop contains three expressions separated by ; inside the parentheses:
+A for loop contains three expressions separated by `;` inside the parentheses:

-1. an initialization starts the loop and can also be used to declare the iterator variable.
+1. The initialization defines where to begin the loop by declaring (or referencing) the iterator variable
-2. a stopping condition is the condition that the iterator variable is evaluated against— if the condition evaluates to `true` the code block will run, and if it evaluates to `false` the code will stop.
+2. The stopping condition determines when to stop looping (when the expression evaluates to false)
-3. an iteration statement is used to update the iterator variable on each loop.
+3. The iteration statement updates the iterator each time the loop is completed
 ```JavaScript
 for (let counter = 0; counter < 4; counter++) {
   console.log(counter);